Antisemitism in Soviet mathematics

-Antisemitism in Soviet mathematics was a manifestation of hostility, prejudice and discrimination in the Soviet Union towards Jews in the scientific and educational environment related to mathematics.

-According to numerous testimonies and facts, from the second half of the 1960s to the beginning of the 1980s, Jews studying or working in the field of mathematics in the USSR were discriminated against when entering universities, postgraduate studies and work, when defending their dissertations, when trying to publish an article or book, when traveling to scientific conferences and abroad.
+Jews studying or working in the field of mathematics in the Soviet Union faced hostility, prejudice and discrimination.
+Numerous testimonies from the second half of the 1960s to the late 1980s say that Jewish mathematicians were discriminated against when entering universities, postgraduate studies and work; defending their dissertations; trying to publish articles or books; and traveling to scientific conferences and abroad.

-Academicians Ivan Vinogradov, Lev Pontryagin and a number of others, who for a long time led and determined policy in Soviet mathematics, were accused of carrying out antisemitic policies.
+Academics Ivan Vinogradov, Lev Pontryagin and a number of others, who for a long time led and determined policy in Soviet mathematics, were accused by contemporaries of carrying out antisemitic policies.
 This has caused several international scandals.
 Pontryagin himself denied these accusations.

-Discrimination became one of the reasons for the mass emigration of Jewish mathematicians from the USSR.
-Due to possible emigration, Jews in the USSR were often viewed as disloyal citizens, although discrimination preceded emigration, and not vice versa.
+Discrimination was often described as one of the reasons for the mass emigration of Jewish mathematicians from the USSR.

 Background

 Antisemitism in the USSR was a continuation of antisemitism in the Russian Empire.
-Since 1887 in the Russian Empire there was a Jewish quota for students ranging from 3% in Moscow and Saint Petersburg and up to 10% in the Pale of Settlement region.
-Some educational institutions were generally closed for Jews.
+Since 1887, the Russian Empire had a Jewish quota for students ranging from 3% in Moscow and Saint Petersburg and up to 10% in the Pale of Settlement region.
+Some educational institutions were generally closed to Jews.
 Jews were allowed to lecture at universities as a rare exception; it was almost impossible for a Jew to make a scientific career in Russia.

-At the state level, antisemitism emerged in the USSR in the late 1930s and peaked in the late 1940s and early 1950s.
+At the state level, antisemitism emerged in the Soviet Union in the late 1930s and peaked in the late 1940s and early 1950s.
 During this period, two major openly anti-Jewish trials took place — the case of the Night of the Murdered Poets and the "doctors' plot".
 In 1944, restrictions were imposed on the admission of Jews to universities.
 During the anti-cosmopolitan campaign, Jewish students were expelled from universities, and scientists and teachers were fired from their jobs.

-Since 1967, after the Arab-Israeli Six-Day War, anti-Zionist propaganda has sharply intensified in the USSR, often turning into prejudice towards Jews.
+After the 1967 Arab-Israeli Six-Day War, anti-Zionist propaganda sharply intensified in the USSR, sometimes turning into prejudice towards Jews.
 On 9 March 1968, 99 mathematicians signed a letter against the illegal forced sending of dissident Alexander Esenin-Volpin to a psychiatric hospital.
-After that, many who signed the letter were subjected to repression: they were required to refuse to sign the letter, they were kicked out of their jobs, demoted, prohibited from traveling abroad, etc. Gradually, the leadership of Soviet mathematics was changed, and a new antisemitic policy began to be pursued.
+After that, many who signed the letter were subjected to repression: they were kicked out of their jobs, demoted, prohibited from traveling abroad, while others were pressured into refusing to sign the letter.